timofeiryko/connectome-data/README.md

 ## Project structure

-- 'main.ipynb': main notebook with the EDA
+- `main.ipynb`: main notebook with the EDA
-- 'plot.py': helper functions for plotting
+- `plot.py`: helper functions for plotting
-- 'prepare.py': helper functions for data cleaning and preparation
+- `prepare.py`: helper functions for data cleaning and preparation

 ## Data